QUT-AMS/Constitution/README.md

       - **13.5.1.1** President.
       - **13.5.1.2** Treasurer.
       - **13.5.1.3** Any other deemed relevant Executive.
   - **13.5.2** To elect or ratify the election of a new Club Executive as specified under Section 7.0.
   - **13.5.3** To issue the Club’s financial records or audited books for the past twelve (12) months or since the last AGM.
   - **13.5.4** To discuss any business duly brought before the meeting.
 - **13.6** Proxies are not permitted at AGMs.

-<a name="termination-of-club-membership"></a>
+<a name="term-of-office"></a>
-## 14. Termination of Club Membership
+## 14. Term of Office
-- **14.1** Executive members are voted into office during the Guilds Universal AGM Period (Clause 14.2), elected executives will not assume their role until 1st of December.
+- **14.1** Executive members are voted into office during the Guilds Universal AGM Period (Clause 13.2), elected executives will not assume their role until 1st of December.
-  - **14.1.1** It is at the discretion of the outgoing President to determine if elected executives shall assume their roles prior to this date.
+  - **14.1.1** It is at the discretion of the outgoing President to determine if elected executives shall assume their roles prior to this date
-  - **14.1.2** The Executive team will experience a 1-month grace period, from the date that elected executives assume their roles, where outgoing executives will have access to Club. accounts to ensure there is sufficient time to upload and distribute club documentation and transfer account ownership effectively.
+  - **14.1.2** The Executive team will experience a 1-month grace period, from the date that elected executives assume their roles, where outgoing executives will have access to Club accounts to ensure there is sufficient time to upload and distribute club documentation and transfer account ownership effectively.
-  - **14.1.3** During this grace period, elected Executives are considered current club executives and shall act in accordance with Clause 9.
+  - **14.1.3** During this grace period, elected Executives are considered current club executives and shall act in accordance with Clause 8.
 Outgoing executives are considered past executives.
 - **14.2** Various Club account passwords must be updated between January 1st to February 1st.
 - **14.3** Past executives are not required to engage in future communication with the current Executive team provided sufficient documentation has been produced during the Executive handover.
   - **14.3.1** The new executive may choose to reach out for clarification on documented procedures or context not fully captured during the handover.
   - **14.3.2** The incoming executive has the final say on whether they require further contact or deem the handover complete.

-<a name="termination-of-executive-member"></a>
+<a name="termination-of-membership-to-the-club"></a>
-## 15. Termination of Executive Member
+## 15. Termination of Membership to the Club
 - **15.1** A person will cease to hold membership of the Club:
   - **15.1.1** By a resolution passed by a two-thirds (2/3) majority at a GM on the grounds that the person is guilty of conduct detrimental to the interests of the Club; or
   - **15.1.2** If the person resigns from the Club; or
   - **15.1.3** If the person does not renew their membership on an annual basis.
   - **15.1.4** If the CSC deems the removal necessary in the interest of Club and/or the Guild.

-<a name="disaffiliation"></a>
+<a name="termination-of-the-terms-of-the-executive-members"></a>
-## 16. Disaffiliation
+## 15. Termination of the terms to the Executive Members
 - **16.1** An Executive Member will cease to hold their position:
   - **16.1.1** If they cease to be a Student; or
   - **16.1.2** By a resolution passed by a two-thirds (2/3) majority at a GM; or